dsldk/fastapi_simple_security/README.md

 - More options with sensible defaults
 - Logging per API key?
-- More back-end options for API key storage?
+- ~~More back-end options for API key storage?~~ ✅ Elasticsearch backend added!